merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-kofams.md

 2. You could share with your collaborator just the %(modules-db)s.
 If all they want to do is to run %(anvi-estimate-metabolism)s on databases annotated by your version of the KEGG data directory, this should be all they need.
 They would need to pass the folder containing your %(modules-db)s to %(anvi-estimate-metabolism)s using the `--kegg-data-dir` parameter.
 3. If your collaborator also wants to be able to annotate other databases with your version of %(kegg-data)s, then they need to have the KOfam profiles as well.
 You can send them your %(modules-db)s and have them download the KOfam profiles most similar to the ones you have from the [KOfam archives](https://www.genome.jp/ftp/db/kofam/archives/) (which are labeled by date).
 Then they would have to essentially construct their own KEGG data directory by copying the structure of the default one and putting the downloaded files (and the %(modules-db)s you sent them) into the correct locations.
 The KOfam profiles must be concatenated into a `Kofam.hmm` file and `hmmpress` must be run on that file to generate the required indices for `hmmsearch`.
 Your collaborator must also have the `ko_list.txt` file (which _should_ be downloaded with the profiles) in the right spot.
 Then they could pass their makeshift KEGG data directory to %(anvi-run-kegg-kofams)s using `--kegg-data-dir`, and they should be golden.
 (A word of warning: they may want to remove KOs without bitscore thresholds in the `ko_list.txt` before concatenating the profiles, otherwise they will likely get a lot of weak hits for these KOs.)

-## I already have a KEGG snapshot: set up from an archive file
+## I already have a KEGG snapshot: set up from a pre-downloaded archive file

 If you have an archive (`.tar.gz`) of the KEGG data directory already on your computer (perhaps a colleague or Meren Lab developer gave you one), you can set up KEGG from this archive instead: